Paul-Bacher/Sandbox/README.md

 # Sandbox
-This repository contains various little programs with fun purpose.
+This repository contains various little programs with testing purpose.